-The operation LED of the comfort push button sensor 3 plus F100 is used for different display functions which are in part fixed default functions...
+The labelling field illumination of the push button sensor 3 plus is used for different display functions which are in part fixed default functions...

-- In a non-programmed device (delivery state), the operation LED flashes at a slow rate of 0.75 Hz. - To confirm the detection of a full-surface press with the rocker function, the LED flashes with 8 Hz, too.
+- In a non-programmed device (delivery state), the labelling field illumination flashes at a slow rate of 0.75 Hz. - To confirm the detection of a full-surface press with the rocker function, the LED flashes with 8 Hz. too.

-The application software allows the setting of addition functions using the ETS parameter "Function of the Operation LED" on the "General" parameter page...
+The application software allows the setting of addition functions using the ETS parameter "Function of the labelling field illumination" on the "General" parameter page...

-- For orientation, the operation LED of the pushbutton sensor can be switched permanently on or off. - The LED can display the status of a separate communication object.
-Here the operation LED can also be activated as flashing with a frequency of approx. 2 Hz. - The operation LED can be switched on by pressing any desired button and switched off again automatically after a delay time has elapsed.
+- For orientation, the labelling field illumination can be switched permanently on or off. - The LED can display the status of a separate communication object.
+Here the labelling field illumination can also be activated as flashing with a frequency of approx. 2 Hz. - The labelling field illumination can be switched on by pressing any desired button and switched off again automatically after a delay time has elapsed.
 Here the parameter "Time for automatic switch-off" defines the delay until switch-off after the last button-press.
-Each button-press re-initiates the delay time.
+Each button-press re-initiates the delay time. - The illumination can flash together with all other status LEDs with a frequency of about 2 Hz, when the communication object for the alarm signalling is active.

-If several of the above states occur at the same time, the following priority is taken into account:
+If several of the above states occur at the same time, the following priority is taken into account: 1.
+Display of a valid full-surface actuation with the rocker function.

-- 1. Display of a valid full-surface actuation with the rocker function. - 2.
-Parameterisation of "Function of the operation LED".
+- 2. Display of an alarm. - Configuration of "Function of the labelling field illumination".